Sinking of HMS Victoria: Camperdown strikes Victoria

 Camperdown was also in a serious condition, with her ram nearly wrenched off.
 Hundreds of tons of water flooded into her bows, and her foredeck went underwater.
 Her crew had to construct a cofferdam across the main deck to stop the flooding.
 As with Victoria, the watertight doors had not been closed in time, allowing the ship to flood.
 After 90 minutes, divers managed to reach and close a bulkhead door so that the flooding could be contained.
 The ship returned to Tripoli at one quarter speed with seven compartments flooded.

 The other ships had more time to take evasive action, and avoided colliding with each other.
 Nile was already turning to follow Victoria when the collision happened and came to within 50 yd of her as she tried to turn away.
 Some of the surviving witnesses claimed the distance was even less.
 Similarly, Edinburgh narrowly avoided running into Camperdown from behind.
 Inflexible ended up stopped some 200 yd from Victoria, and Nile 100 yd away.

-Of the crew, 357 were rescued and 358 died. was that day responsible for providing a steam launch for the fleet, so her launch was ready and away within a minute of Camperdown and Victoria disengaging.
+Of the crew, 357 were rescued and 358 died.
+Among the dead was a 15-year-old bugler, Walter Langford Collins of Westbury-sub-Mendip, who is commemorated in its churchyard.
+Collingwood was that day responsible for providing a steam launch for the fleet, so her launch was ready and away within a minute of Camperdown and Victoria disengaging.
 Captain Jenkins had ignored Tryon's order for the rescue boats to turn back, and picked up the greatest number of the survivors.
 Six bodies were recovered immediately after the sinking, but although a search was instituted during the night and the following days, no more were found.
 Turkish cavalry searched the beaches, but no bodies were found there, either.
 The six were buried the following day in a plot of land provided by the Sultan of Turkey just outside Tripoli.
 173 injured officers and men were transferred to the cruisers Edgar and Phaeton and taken to Malta.
 Commander John Jellicoe, the executive officer of Victoria, who had been bedridden with "Malta fever" for several days, was assisted in the water by Midshipman Philip Roberts-West, and shared the captain's cabin on Edgar after being rescued.

 Tryon himself stayed on the top of the chart-house as the ship sank, accompanied by Hawkins-Smith.
 Hawkins-Smith survived, but described the force of the sinking and being entangled in the ship's rigging.
 He thought it doubtful Tryon could have survived, being less fit than himself.